jchapps/react-pokemon-hunter/README.md

 ## Note

-This runs on an API, therefore there is request limits.
+This runs on an API, therefore there is a request limit.